0ut0flin3/Talk2GPT/README.md

 **...Constantly updated with new features...**

-**UPDATE: now you can customize some aspects of the AI like his name, his 'mood' that he will have to keep during the conversation, his hobbies, you can also choose what "species" he will have to be (for example a cat, or an alien LOL)**
+**UPDATE: now you can customize some aspects of the AI like his name, his age,  the 'mood' that he/she/it will have to keep during the conversation, his hobbies, you can also choose what "species" he will have to be (for example a cat, or an alien LOL)**
+**You can customize your aspects too!
+(Your name, your age etc..)**